 This is also true of adult bullies.
 But where we expect and even actively wait for kids and teens to act out, adult bullies can take us by surprise.
 Encountering someone who is genuinely backhanded and mean, especially in a community where there is strength in numbers and we hope everyone is on our side, can be downright shocking.

-According to this site, the goal of an adult bully is “to gain power over another person, and make himself or herself the dominant adult.
-They try to humiliate victims, and show them who is boss.”
+According to Bullying Statistics, the goal of an adult bully is "to gain power over another person, and make himself or herself the dominant adult.
+They try to humiliate victims, and show them who is boss."

 When we teach our kids how to deal with bullies with tell them to walk away and, especially when the behavior turns vicious and violent, report it to an adult.

 But how do you deal with a bully when you are both adults?
-Here are a few tips from this site that I adapted to the MilSpouse life.
+The Balance Careers has some great tips that I adapted to the MilSpouse life.

 Do you have any suggestions for MilSpouses dealing with bullies?